 I have an active research lab group broadly focused on urban and environmental politics that meets monthly.
-I am enthusiastic to work with students with an ethnographic sensibility and conviction to understand and challenge entrenched forms of inequality, especially (but not only) in India, where I have dedicated much of my research career to working.
+I am enthusiastic to work with students with an ethnographic sensibility and conviction to understand and challenge entrenched forms of inequality, especially (but not only) in India.

 Ph.D.
 University of California, Berkeley.
 2010.